andres-patrignani/pynotes/docs/drydowns_from_timeseries/drydowns_from_timeseries.md

 $\theta_{res}$ = Residual soil water content $m^{3}/m^{3}$.
 This is a lower limit that needs to be determined from the data.
 Alternatively this value can be found by using pedo-transfer functions that relate the residual water content as a function of soil texture (e.g. percent sand content)

+## Intuition

+Before we even dive into the script I want to show you what several examples of drydowns based on the exponential model that we will use later on in this script.
+Soil moisture can increase rapidly during and soon after rainfall events.
+In subsequent days soil moisture dries at a decreasing rate resembling an exponential decay, which depends on atmospheric demand, soil type and structure, and the presence of vegetation.
+The lines below represent possible decays under different scenarios.

+> Using an exponentail decay function to model drydowns is an effective and simple empirical method.
+Drydowns resembling an exponential decay are typical of soil moisture timeries obtained with in-situ sensors.
+Applying this to remote sensing data should work, but drydowns may not always exhibit a smooth exponentail decay.
+The main advantage of this simple model is that it provides a quantitative framework for comparing and classifying drydowns from different times of the year and locations.

 ```python